MSNBC story on superior canal dehiscence syndrome

 ________________________________________________

-Meningitis and cochlear implants - although a rare occurrence following CI surgery, it is important that all patients, pediatric and adult, receive the correct PNEUMOCOCCAL vaccine.
+Meningitis and cochlear implants - although a rare occurrence following CI surgery, it is important that all adult patients receive the correct PNEUMOCOCCAL vaccines and this includes both the Pneumovax and Prevnar 13.

 ________________________________________________